waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
-- **Puzzle Hypothesis Testing:** Before attempting complex puzzles, I will use `landmass_analyzer` and `boulder_puzzle_solver` to test connectivity and puzzle state.
+- **Puzzle Hypothesis Testing:** Before attempting complex puzzles, I will use my analysis tools to test connectivity and puzzle state.
 If the tool's output conflicts with reality, I must trust reality and conclude my tool is flawed.
 The immediate priority becomes debugging the tool.
-- **Judicious Agent Use:** I must exercise my own judgment for simple, obvious situations and avoid calling agents unnecessarily.
-The agent is a tool for complex strategic analysis, not a replacement for basic game sense.
 - **Verify All Exits:** Before concluding I am trapped or soft-locked, I must use my pathfinding tool to test routes to ALL available exits (ladders, warps, map connections) on the current map.
 - **Pre-emptive Path Planning:** For boulder puzzles, I must use my pathfinding and puzzle analysis tools to verify the entire sequence of pushes *before* I start moving anything to avoid soft-locking myself.
 - **Mindful Gameplay:** I must be more vigilant in basic gameplay checks, as the failure to activate Strength caused a significant and unnecessary delay.

-# V. Agent & Tool Development
+# V. Tile Mechanics & Traversal Rules
-- **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
-- **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle and suggest a high-level strategy or identify potential deadlocks.
+- **`cleared_boulder_barrier`:** Acts as a one-way ramp, allowing downward movement to adjacent `ground` tiles.
+- **Elevation Movement:** Movement between `ground` and `elevated_ground` is only possible via `steps` tiles.
+Direct movement is forbidden.

 # VI.
 Puzzle Solving Log
 ## Victory Road 1F - East Boulder Puzzle